Wael1122/waa/Neofetch-vs-Screenfetch.md

 **Distro release files are hardcoded.**

 Take a look at this chunk of code taken from Screenfetch, distro release file names are all hardcoded.
 This is only a small chunk of the distro detection, the entire block is humongous.
-This type of detection is bad because this block will have to be added to everytime a new distro is added to Screenfetch.
+This type of detection is bad because this block will have to be added to every-time a new distro is added to Screenfetch.

 ```sh
 elif [ -f /etc/frugalware-release ]; then distro="Frugalware"